Japanese asset price bubble: Asset prices

 Osaka also experienced rapid growth in land prices, especially in commercial districts.
 Land prices in Osaka gained 35% to a price of 1,159,000¥/1 sq. meter (1986) from an average 855,000¥/1 sq. meter (1985).
-Since Osaka served primarily as a commercial center in Japan, land prices in Osaka tend to be higher than most other urban lands in Japan.
+Since Osaka served primarily as a commercial center in Japan, land prices in Osaka tend to be higher than those of most other urban lands in Japan.

-By 1987, virtually all land within the Tokyo metropolis was unable to cope with demand.
-At this point, residential land in Tokyo increased to 890,000¥/1 sq. meter (U$6,180 based on the assumption 1U$ = 144¥) and commercial land 6,493,000¥/1 sq. meter (U$45,090).
+By 1987, due to overwhelming demand, the price of residential land in Tokyo increased to 890,000¥/1 sq. meter (U$6,180 based on the assumption 1U$ = 144¥), and the price of commercial land increased to 6,493,000¥/1 sq. meter (U$45,090).
 Consequently, investors flocked to prefectures surrounding the Tokyo metropolis, especially prefectures within the Greater Tokyo Area.
 Investors were more favorable to prefectures located in Southern Kanto than to Northern Kanto.
 Hence, land in cities like Yokohama (Kanagawa prefecture), Saitama (Saitama prefecture), and Chiba (Chiba prefecture) tended to be more expensive than cities like Mito (Ibaraki prefecture), Utsunomiya (Tochigi prefecture) and Maebashi (Gunma prefecture).
 For instance, in 1987, commercial land prices in Yokohama (average 1 sq. meter) were 1,279,000¥, Saitama were 658,000¥ and Chiba were 1,230,000¥.
 On the other hand, commercial land prices in Mito (average 1 sq. meter) were 153,000¥, Utsunomiya were 179,000¥ and Maebashi were 135,000¥ in 1986.

 Osaka land prices continued to increase, especially in the commercial area, as the prices increased to 2,025,000¥/1 sq. meter in 1987.
 Kyoto (Kyoto prefecture) and Kobe (Hyogo prefecture) also saw a sharp increase in land prices, especially in commercial areas that gained 31% and 23%, respectively.
 The effect of the bubble in Osaka spread as far as Nagoya (Aichi prefecture), which saw the commercial land prices gain as much as 28% compared to 1986.

 The first sign of a possible bubble collapse appeared in 1988.
 By this time, non-prime land prices in Tokyo had reached their peak, though some areas in the Tokyo wards started to fall, albeit by a relatively small percentage.
 Prime land in Ginza district and areas in Central Tokyo continued to rise.
 Urban land in other cities at this point remained unaffected by the situation faced by the Tokyo metropolis.
 In Osaka, for instance, the commercial and residential land prices increased by 37% and 41% respectively.